Santonio Holmes

-Santonio Holmes Jr. (born March 3, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was drafted by the Pittsburgh Steelers in the first round of the 2006 NFL Draft after playing college football at Ohio State University.
-In 2009, Holmes was named the most valuable player (MVP) of Super Bowl XLIII as the Steelers beat the Arizona Cardinals.
+Santonio Holmes Jr. (born March 3, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL) and current wide receivers coach for Central State University.
+He was selected by the Pittsburgh Steelers in the first round of the 2006 NFL draft after playing college football for the Ohio State Buckeyes.
+In 2009, Holmes was named the most valuable player (MVP) of Super Bowl XLIII as the Steelers beat the Arizona Cardinals, catching the game-winning touchdown.
 In 2010, Holmes was traded to the New York Jets in exchange for the Jets' fifth round pick.
 Holmes also played a season for the Chicago Bears.

-Early years
+Early life

 Holmes attended Glades Central High School in Belle Glade, Florida.
 He was a letterman in football, basketball, and track.
 In football, he helped lead his team to two state titles and a 12–1 record as a senior.
 In basketball, he helped lead his team to a state runner-up finish as a senior.
 In track, his team won the state title during his junior year, and he was the member of a 4x400 meter relay team that won two state titles, and recorded a personal-best time of 49.85 seconds in the 400 meters.
 Santonio graduated from Glades Central High School in 2002 with a 3.4 GPA.